The COMPASS2 program has already enrolled three cohorts and is not recruiting anymore students for this cycle

-The main goal of the COMPASS Scholarship Program at the University of North Carolina at Pembroke is to attract academically talented students, who have demonstrated unmet financial need, including underrepresented minorities (URM) and first generation students, as Biology, Environmental Science, and Chemistry majors and provide them financial assistance.
+The main goal of the COMPASS Scholarship Program at The University of North Carolina at Pembroke is to attract academically talented students who have demonstrated unmet financial need, including underrepresented minorities (URM) and first-generation students, like Biology, Environmental Science, and Chemistry majors and provide them financial assistance.
 The award will provide 30 students (3 cohorts of 10) with an average of $6000.00/year ($3000.00 per semester) from their freshman year until graduation, all while preparing them for the STEM workforce or graduate/masters programs.

-The program was established by the National Science Foundation (NSF) to address the need to substantially increase the number of graduates in the STEM fields.
+The program was established by the National Science Foundation (NSF) to address the need to increase the number of graduates in the STEM fields substantially.

 - Mentoring one-on-one by Biology and Chemistry faculty